The Xeric Parkway Strip in early May. Photo courtesy of Richard Ernst.

 If you enjoy ornamental gardening and would like to help us keep Lauren Springer-Ogden Parkway Strip beautiful, consider volunteering with Social Gardeners.
 Social Gardeners help out in all the ornamental gardens while enjoying spending time with and learning from other gardeners.
-Contact Connie Meyer, Volunteer Coordinator, at 416-2482 or email@example.com, for more information.
+Contact Charlotte Boney, Volunteer Coordinator, at 416-2482 or email@example.com, for more information.

 2145 Centre Ave.